Earthquake would trigger 20-foot tsunami in Seattle within 3 minutes: state report

 Waves could reach a staggering 42 feet at the Seattle Great Wheel and reach as far as Lumen Field and T-Mobile Park.

-“Three to five minutes is all that separates a seismic event from the arrival of tsunami waves,” said public lands commissioner Hilary Franz on Thursday during a press conference on the Seattle waterfront.
+“Three to five minutes is all that separates a seismic event from the arrival of tsunami waves,” said Public Lands Commissioner Hilary Franz on Thursday during a news conference on the Seattle waterfront.
 “Which is why we do this research now so everyone is aware of it, so our local state government is aware of it, and we can start to prepare and plan and take all precautions necessary.”

 The new study used newer data on topography and elevation, spanning a larger area, than did previous studies of the Seattle, Tacoma and Everett areas published in 2003, 2009 and 2014 respectively.

-While Tacoma is projected to see less water inundation than in previous studies, the new report said waves could travel further inland.
+While Tacoma is projected to see less water inundation than in previous studies, the new report said waves could travel farther inland.

 Water along parts of the northeast coast of Harbor Island could rise 15 feet, the study showed, while waves could reach up to half a mile inland from Smith Cove to Sodo, and closer to a mile near the Port of Tacoma.

-North of Deception Pass, the waves grow smaller, to a projected average height of five feet.
+North of Deception Pass, the waves grow smaller, to a projected average height of 5 feet.

 Franz urged residents to learn more about the risks facing their area, sign up for earthquake and tsunami warnings, and to prepare an emergency kit with at least two weeks of water, food and other necessities — and to do all of that now, before it’s too late.